 NB:

-2. For the library path, replace <username> with your account username and <r-version> with the version of R you installed (I installed 3.6)
+with the version of R you installed (I installed3.6

-5. On some R installations, if you want to preserve the system library path, you’ll need to re-include it using .libPaths().
-For example:
+- On some R installations, if you want to preserve the system library path, you’ll need to re-include it using

 If you are not using the R app, you will need to make sure that the path you specify exists.
 For example,